How to adapt your e-commerce strategy to the new normal

-In this changed ecommerce landscape we identified several trends for marketing priorities that we believe will remain once the pandemic is over.
+In this changed e-commerce landscape we identified several e-commerce marketing trends for marketing priorities that we believe will remain once the pandemic is over.

-Along with personalization and omnichannel experience, here are four emerging e-commerce marketing trends to help brands flourish in the SEA region:
+Along with personalisation and omnichannel experience, here are four emerging e-commerce marketing trends to help brands flourish in the SEA region:

 Major social media platforms have already introduced e-commerce friendly features for brands.
 For instance, Instagram Shopping allows business accounts to feature their products in their posts or stories.
 A few taps on the Shoppable post takes the user to the brand’s website to complete the purchase.

 Instagram Checkout lets users complete their purchases within the app itself, though the feature is currently present only in the US.
 Facebook allows brands to set up a shop on their official Facebook pages.

 Apart from these channels, Snapchat has enabled direct-to-consumer (D2C) brands to run dynamic ads based on their product catalog.
 As the social commerce space matures, the platforms will enable users to complete purchases in their native environment.

 2. Conversational commerce

 Categorized under conversational commerce, chatbots and digital assistants use AI to improve CX throughout the buyer’s journey.